aemichael/cse230-scrabble/README.md

   - [ ] Player can finalize their play at the end of their turn
   - [ ] Player receives tiles from the bag to maintain a set of seven at the end of their turn
   - [ ] Track the player's current score
-- [ ] Support a single player playing one round of Scrabble against "themselves"
+- [ ] Support a single player playing one round of Scrabble against "themselves", which ends when the bag is empty

 ### Stretch Goals:
 - [ ] Track which tiles provide bonuses and update players' scores accordingly